 - Fill out the online form and connect to Open Banking

-- Fintern will then offer you a range of repayment options
+- Abound will then offer you a range of repayment options

 - Select the repayment structure you’d like to use

-- Finish setting up your Fintern account by providing ID and submit your application
+- Finish setting up your Abound account by providing ID and submit your application

-How long does it take to get a Fintern loan?
+How long does it take to get a Abound loan?

-It can take up to 2 days to get a decision on your Fintern loan application.
+Abound states that it can take a day to get a decision on your Abound loan application.
 Once your application has been approved, you should receive your funds within 48 hours, but it may take up to 7 days.

 How do repayments work?